Revenge of the Mummy: Summary

 The vehicle comes to a stop after this, and riders will find the Book of the Living on a pedestal.
-Imhotep's voice is heard saying, "Without this book, you will never stop me!" and he suddenly appears behind the book saying "Prepare to forfeit your souls!".
+Imhotep's voice is heard saying, "Without this book, you will never stop me!" and he suddenly jumps out from behind the book saying "Prepare to forfeit your souls!".
+(However, this effect is permanently broken.)
 The ceiling of the room is engulfed in flames as Imhotep threatens the riders once again opening the book shouting "NOOOOO!" and causing the inscriptions to glow red.
 The vehicle moves forward and drops down "into hell" (the camera is located here) and goes down a winding drop before the brake run.
 Further on, riders "pass through" a wall and will see a sarcophagus hanging from the ceiling with Imhotep trapped inside.
 As the eyes of his Sarcophagus glow red, he shouts that the riders can never be defeated and taunts the riders with a warning, "Hopeless fools!
 You can never defeat me, I will escape this little tomb.
 Death is only the beginning!", followed by an evil laugh as the riders move on to the unload platform.
+(The final voiceline has three different variations, but they all end with "Death is only the beginning.")